 Welcome to the completely unsupported speculation portion of this article.

 Marvel have made noises about wanting to get a female-fronted superhero movie out to the public (and really, it's about time).
 They've already got a bankable star in Scarlett Johansson and Black Widow will have appeared in supporting roles in five Marvel movies (assuming she's in Captain America 3) by the time 2017 rolls around.
-A Black Widow movie that brings Jeremy Renner and Samuel L. Jackson along for the ride while introducing more characters from the fringes of the Marvel Universe could be good fun, but it's hard to imagine how a more "street level" Marvel superhero movie fits with the certainly cosmic Avengers 3 plan at this stage.
+A Black Widow movie that brings Jeremy Renner and Samuel L. Jackson along for the ride while introducing more characters from the fringes of the Marvel Universe could be good fun, and given the fractured state that Captain America 3 is probably going to leave the Marvel Universe, they may need to introduce as many new heroes as possible in order to set up a new team of Avengers.
 We may not see a solo Widow movie until after Avengers 3, if that.

 That leads us back to the persistent Carol Danvers/Captain Marvel rumors, the possibility of a Nova film in the wake of Guardians of the Galaxy, or the Black Panther movie.

-There is persistent buzz that Avengers: Age of Ultron is going to introduce Carol Danvers, a character who will become the cosmically powered Captain Marvel.
-Her origin story would make a fine superhero film, and Captain Marvel has the kinds of power levels necessary to take on a threat like Thanos in the next Avengers movie.
+There is persistent buzz that Avengers: Age of Ultron is going to introduce Carol Danvers (in an exceedingly brief appearance), a character who will become the cosmically powered Captain Marvel.
+Her origin story would make a fine superhero film, and Captain Marvel has the kinds of power levels necessary to take on a threat like Thanos in a future Avengers movie.
 If you're going to make the leap with a female-fronted superhero film, a character with a power set more impressive than Wonder Woman might just be the one to do it with.

 May 4th, 2018